 Opt for a shorter tour

 There are many options available for those looking to go on a gorilla safari, including the length of one’s tour.
-The longer packages include alternative activities which introduce travellers to other attractions for which Uganda is famous.
+The longer packages include alternative activities which introduce travelers to other attractions for which Uganda is famous.

 As a backpacker, however, you will be glad to know that there are bare-bones packages available which get you from the airport to Bwindi Forest National Park, into the jungle to see the gorillas, and then back to Kampala on the third day.